gstlearn/gstlearn/README.md

 * You must restart your computer after installing these requirements
 * RTools is not the unique way to install MinGW on Windows, but it is our preferred way as we can handle R packages compilation

-Then, from a Windows command prompt, execute following instructions:
+Then, from a Windows command prompt, execute following instructions (hdf5 is optional):

     pacman -S mingw-w64-x86_64-hdf5
     pacman -S mingw-w64-x86_64-boost